Gissio/radpro/docs/devices/Bosean FS-5000/install.md

 The board should look like in the photo above.
 If it does not, you may have a different hardware revision.
 In this case, Rad Pro may not function properly.

-If your board looks different and Rad Pro does not work, create an issue on https://github.com/Gissio/radpro/issues.
+If your board looks different and Rad Pro does not work, create an [issue](https://github.com/Gissio/radpro/issues).

 ## Step 2: Connect the programmer